Skip to content

 }

-Note the use of const auto& instead of auto.
-For int, the difference is minor, but when traversing a vector<std::string>, auto triggers a copy while const auto& is just a reference.
+Note that we use const auto& instead of auto here.
+For int, the difference is negligible, but when traversing a vector<std::string>, auto triggers a copy while const auto& is just a reference.
 If you need the index, use a traditional loop: for (std::size_t i = 0; i < v.size(); ++i).
-For finer control or when working with STL algorithms, use iterators: for (auto it = v.begin(); it != v.end(); ++it).
+When you need to work with STL algorithms or need finer control, use iterators: for (auto it = v.begin(); it != v.end(); ++it).
 In everyday development, range-for covers 90% of traversal needs.

-Hands-On — Building a Task Manager with vector
+Hands-On Time — Building a Task Manager with vector

-Let us combine all the knowledge from this chapter into a hands-on program—a task manager that supports adding tasks, marking tasks as complete and removing them, listing all tasks, and viewing capacity information.
+Let's combine all the knowledge points we've learned into a hands-on program—a task manager that supports adding tasks, marking them as completed and removing them, listing all tasks, and showing capacity information.

 cpp